Opioids Litigation

 On December 18, 2018, the City Attorney of San Francisco, Dennis Herrera, in conjunction with Lieff Cabraser and co-counsel, filed a federal class action lawsuit on behalf of the City and County of San Francisco against the major pharmaceutical companies and distributors responsible for the manufacturing, transmission, and sale of dangerous, highly addictive and often lethal prescription opioids such as Oxycontin and fentanyl in San Francisco.
 The lawsuit alleges these companies orchestrated a widespread fraud in which they made billions by deceptively marketing these drugs to the people of San Francisco while representing the drugs as safe and effective, creating thousands upon thousands of addicts.
 Read a copy of the San Francisco opioids complaint.

-On November 16, 2018, Lieff Cabraser, along with co-counsel, filed a class action federal RICO lawsuit in Anchorage, Alaska against opioid drug manufacturers and distributors for unnecessary Alaskan Native and American Indian opioid deaths across Alaska.
+Earlier in the case, on November 16, 2018, Lieff Cabraser, along with co-counsel, filed a class action federal RICO lawsuit in Anchorage, Alaska against opioid drug manufacturers and distributors for unnecessary Alaskan Native and American Indian opioid deaths across Alaska.
 The suit, filed on behalf of the Kenaitze Indian Tribe, the Asa’Carsarmiut Tribe, the Akiak Native Community, the Native Village of Port Heiden, and the Native Village of Afognak, seeks justice for the unprecedented costs and depradations of the opioid drug epidemic across Alaska.

-Earlier, on October 30, 2018, Lieff Cabraser and co-counsel filed a similar class action RICO lawsuit in Anchorage on behalf of the Tanana Chiefs Conference, Chugachmiut, the Copper River Native Association, the Yukon-Kuskokwim Health Corporation, and Southcentral Foundation against the same group of opiate drug manufacturers and distributorsfor their actions leading to the explosive opioid epidemic across the United States and in the impacted Alaska Native communities.
+Prior to that, on October 30, 2018, Lieff Cabraser and co-counsel filed a similar class action RICO lawsuit in Anchorage on behalf of the Tanana Chiefs Conference, Chugachmiut, the Copper River Native Association, the Yukon-Kuskokwim Health Corporation, and Southcentral Foundation against the same group of opiate drug manufacturers and distributorsfor their actions leading to the explosive opioid epidemic across the United States and in the impacted Alaska Native communities.
 The complaint in the Tanana, et al. suit was amended on November 15, 2018.

 On July 6th, 2018, Lieff Cabraser filed a complaint on behalf of Cannon County, Tennessee against prescription opioid distributors and manufacturers to recover taxpayer monies spent combating the opioid epidemic wreaking havoc on the Cannon County community.
 The complaint, filed in federal court in Tennessee, alleges that the named opiate drug manufacturers and distributors and their agents deliberately and repeatedly violated federal and state law by widely and falsely promoting highly addictive opioids as safe and necessary, all the while concealing the true risks of the drugs.
 Read a copy of the Cannon County Complaint.